astro4edu/hr_diagram_plots/README.md

 ## What this repository does
+This plot makes a Hertzsprung-Russell diagram that shows the main luminosity classes as well as radius and colour for each object.

 ## Where does the data come from?
 Most data from this plot comes from the [ESA Gaia mission][https://sci.esa.int/web/gaia].
 The majority of stars plotted here come from three samples: